ket-q/qiskit_windows_installer_pub/README.md

 ## ✏️ Usage

-### This installer creates a private environnement with Qiskit to avoid any conflicts.
+This installer creates a private environnement with Qiskit to avoid any conflicts.

-To use this properly, you need to select the correct kernel/interpreter when running your script:
+### You need to will to select the correct kernel/interpreter for every new file using Qiskit:

-**With Jupyter Notebook**:
+**With any Jupyter Notebook**:

 ![GIF select kernel](https://github.com/ket-q/qiskit_windows_installer_pub/blob/main/ressources/assets/select_interpreter.gif)